Skip to main content

 • F factor drops below 0.75 (use NTU-effectiveness instead)

-The LMTD derivation integrates dQ = U·dA·ΔT assuming constant U. If your heat transfer coefficient changes dramatically—say, near a phase boundary where vapor suddenly condenses—the "log mean" loses its physical meaning.
+The LMTD derivation integrates dQ = U·dA·ΔT assuming constant U. If your heat-transfer coefficient changes dramatically (say, near a phase boundary where vapor suddenly condenses) the "log mean" loses physical meaning.
 For condensers where steam enters superheated and exits as subcooled liquid, you'd zone the exchanger into desuperheating, condensing, and subcooling sections, each with its own LMTD calculation.

-When ΔT₁ exactly equals ΔT₂, the LMTD formula (ΔT₁ − ΔT₂) / ln(ΔT₁/ΔT₂) becomes 0/0—mathematically indeterminate.
+When ΔT₁ exactly equals ΔT₂, the LMTD formula (ΔT₁ - ΔT₂) / ln(ΔT₁/ΔT₂) becomes 0/0: mathematically indeterminate.
 Physically, this happens in counterflow exchangers with perfectly balanced capacity rates (ṁ_h·c_p,h = ṁ_c·c_p,c).
-The temperature profiles run parallel: constant ΔT everywhere.
+The temperature profiles run parallel and ΔT is constant everywhere.

 Limiting case: As ΔT₁ → ΔT₂, LMTD → ΔT₁ (arithmetic mean)

 The calculator handles this automatically using L'Hôpital's rule or a small-difference approximation.
-If you see LMTD ≈ ΔT₁ ≈ ΔT₂ in your results, you're in the balanced-flow regime.
+If you see LMTD ≈ ΔT₁ ≈ ΔT₂ in your results, you're in the balanced-flow regime, which is actually an ideal operating point: maximum heat transfer per unit area because the driving force is uniform.
+Don't panic when the logarithm misbehaves within 1 to 2%; just take the arithmetic mean.

 LMTD shines when you know all four terminal temperatures.
-But in rating problems—where you know inlet temperatures and want to find outlets—you'd need to iterate.
+In rating problems (where you know inlet temperatures and want to find outlets) you'd need to iterate.
 The NTU-effectiveness method sidesteps this: given UA, flow rates, and inlet temperatures, it directly computes heat transfer and outlet temperatures without iteration.

 NTU (Number of Transfer Units): NTU = UA / C_min